SebastianZug/RoBiMo_Trop_DataSet/presentation/liascript.md

 + **Papermill** supports the orchestration of multiple notebooks https://github.com/nteract/papermill

-> Let's take a closer view to the actual code.
+> Let's take a closer view to the actual code -> https://github.com/SebastianZug/RoBiMo_Trop_DataSet

-## Lessons learned
+## Lessons learned for live hacking

-...
++ Identify the expected outcomes and the personal skills of the involved team member before starting
++ Offer different levels of access to the code and data
++ Notebooks are great for prototyping ... but ugly for collaboration
++ Be prepared for areas without internet access
++ Automate processes as much as possible

+> A heartfelt thank you to the RoBiMo\_Trop team from the different faculties of TUBAF!
+This interdisciplinary "hackathon" was a valuable learning experience for agile software development.